 Application for investment is by direct invitation from SVP Connecticut only.
 Our next round of investment is expected to be in the Fall of 2020 pending COVID-19 developments.

-SVP seeks engage with organizations and initiatives that align with our mission to close the opportunity gap in Connecticut and want to try a different kind of funding relationship.
+SVP seeks to engage with organizations and initiatives that align with our mission to close the opportunity gap in Connecticut and want to try a different kind of funding relationship.

 Our community partners (nonprofits and social change initiatives) don’t shy away from collaboration which can be challenging at times.
 Most of all, they’re ready to take their vital work to the next level.